 I currently manage the healthcare of the Danville Braves.
 My responsibilities include but are not limited to: first aid care, injury evaluation, minor rehab, physician referrals, inventory and purchasing of medical supplies, team expense reports, and medical documentation.

 What do you love about your job?
 What keeps you coming back?

 In my opinion, there are many things to love about my job.
 I think one of the things that keeps me coming back is just the love of the game.
 I really enjoy being in a team atmosphere and being able to have a part to play in the success of a team.
 I enjoy having a part in the healing process of an injured player, and I do find a sense of accomplishment when they rehab back to full participation.

-What is the toughest part of job/least favorite?
+What is the toughest or least favorite part of your job?

 I think one of the toughest and or least favorite things about my job is time away from family.
 I know I’m not the only athletic trainer who would say this, I know many athletic trainers can attest to missing out on some important family events and gatherings due to job responsibilities.
 It’s the nature of an athletic training job and it is not for everyone.

 What is a typical day like for you?

 If we are at home for practice or a home game: a typical day begins with the team breakfast.
 Then pre-game/pre-practice field setup, followed by pre-game/pre-practice clinical hours.
 Shortly after clinical hours we have a staff meeting, I then proceed with practice/game coverage.
 Afterward, we have a post-game/practice meal, and post-game/practice clinical hours.